Thank you. You should be receiving a reset link at the email address you provided shortly.

 By the time you finish the course, you will be equipped to start your career in this growing field.
 Additionally, you will be prepared to take the HRCI's Professional in Human Resources (PHR) certification exam.
 The PHR certification recognizes that an individual holds the knowledge and experience needed to excel in human resource management.

-You will also learn information useful to sitting for certification exams taken at more advanced stages in a human resources career, including the SHRM's Certified Professional exam and the HRCI's Associate Professional Human Resources exam.
+You will also learn information useful for other certification exams, including SHRM's Certified Professional (SHRM-CP) exam and the HRCI's Associate Professional in Human Resources (aPHR) exam.

 What you will learn